How ATP processes your personal data

 • We pass on information about reported contributions, retained labour market contributions, tax identification number (TIN), paid pensions and death benefit plus retained taxes and charges.

-• We pass on information to municipalities for the purposes of updating the national register.
+• We pass on information to municipalities for the purposes of updating the Civil Registration System (CPR).

 • We pass on information to foreign authorities about reported contributions, payments, and identity data for the member and, if relevant, those entitled to receiving death benefits.